Collective Quantum Batteries and Charger-Battery Setup in Open Quantum Systems: Impact of Inter-Qubit Interactions, Dissipation, and Quantum Criticality: Preliminaries

-where \( \rho_S^p(t) \) is the passive state corresponding to the input state \( \rho_S(t) \), which originally had the potential to perform work.
-After the system undergoes an optimal unitary evolution under a cyclic potential, it reaches this passive state, from which no further work can be extracted.
-Unlike macroscopic systems, where passive states often correspond to thermal Gibbs states, in finite-dimensional quantum systems, the passive state is generally different.
-The spectral decomposition of the passive state is given by
+where \( \rho_S^p(t) \) is the passive state corresponding to the input state \( \rho_S(t) \), from which no additional work can be extracted.
+The passive state is reached when the system undergoes an optimal unitary evolution driven by a cyclic potential.
+In contrast to macroscopic systems, where passive states typically coincide with thermal Gibbs states, the passive state of a finite-dimensional quantum system is in general distinct from a Gibbs state.
+The passive state for a microscopic quantum system is given by